Marlene Johnson

 Marlene Johnson (born January 11, 1946) is an American politician and businesswoman who served as the 42nd lieutenant governor of Minnesota, the first woman to hold the office.
+Every Lieutenant Governor since has been a woman.
 She was elected as the running mate of Governor Rudy Perpich and served from 1983 to 1991.

 Early life

 Johnson was born and raised in Braham, Minnesota.

 Career

 Politics

 As Lieutenant governor of Minnesota, Johnson focused on strengthening and expanding the state's connections with the rest of the world in trade, tourism, education, and the arts.
 She was a particularly outspoken advocate of international educational exchange at the secondary and post-secondary level.
 She was also awarded the Order of the Polar Star by the Kingdom of Sweden in 1988.

 After leaving office in 1991, Johnson ran for mayor of St. Paul, Minnesota, but lost the primary election to Norm Coleman.
 Later that year, President Bill Clinton appointed her associate administrator for management services and human resources in the General Services Administration.